scottgifford/wordlebot/README.md

 ## freq
 Use a frequency analyzer, and choose the word with the highest score from the frequency analyzer (i.e., the word with the letters seen most frequently in the list of words).
+Double/Triple/etc. letter occurrences are not scored.

 ## refreq
 Use the frequency analyzer as above, but after each guess, create a new frequency analyzer with the remaining possibilities.

+## doublefreq
+Use a smarter scorer that takes into account double/triple/etc. letter occurrences.

+## doublerefreq
+Re-analyze frequency of remaining words as in `refreq`, but use the improved scorer from `doublefreq`.

 ## refreqflex
 Like the `refreq` strategy, but be more flexible about choosing words: Instead of guessing only real possibilities,